 The custom pie-based portfolio is intuitive and easy, but if you want to go even easier, you can choose from one of M1 Finance’s ready-made pies.
 There are more than 80 options, so hands-off investors have plenty of selection.

 M1 makes investing easy with automatic contributions and dynamic rebalancing.
 You can connect your bank account, set an investing schedule, and walk away.
 M1 Finance will invest your scheduled contributions according to your pie, and if your holdings start to drift out of alignment with your pie, it will fix (rebalance) them.

 M1 Finance also makes investing accessible by offering fractional shares.
 This means you can purchase a portion of a stock or ETF that would otherwise be beyond your price range.
 That’s possible because M1 breaks every share into 100,000 pieces.
 So if you can afford to buy 1/100,000th of a share, you can hold it in your portfolio.

 M1 Finance’s investment platform is free to use, and there are no trade fees or commissions.

 How is that possible?
 As I mentioned before, M1 aggregates trades, executing them all at once.
 That drastically cuts down on the number of trades, eliminating the need for a trading fee.

-You do pay regulatory fees when you sell a stock, but they are quite minimal.
+You do pay regulatory fees when you sell a stock, but they are minimal.
 These are called the Security Exchange Commission Fee and the Trading Activity Fee.
-However, they aren’t on the same level as typical trading theses — they’re much lower.
+However, they aren’t on the same level as typical trading fees — they’re much lower.